stefaleon/BabyStore/README.md

 * Transform the list shown in the *Category Index Page* to a list of hyperlinks that target the *ProductsController* Index method rather than a list of text items.

+&nbsp;
+## 07 Product search

+* Modify the Index method of the Controllers\ProductsController.cs.

+* Add a Search Box to the Main Site Navigation Bar.